ember-app-scheduler/ember-app-scheduler/README.md

 # ember-app-scheduler

-This README outlines the details of collaborating on this Ember addon.
+This addon provides a service to schedule work at different phases of app life cycle.

 ## Installation